 You will only be able to invite a user to your group if the following conditions are met:

-• The person you are inviting has an ArcGIS Online account.
+- The user you are inviting has an ArcGIS Online account.

-• The person you are inviting has the privilege to join groups.
+- The user you are inviting has the privilege to join groups.

-• The person you are inviting has the same type of account that you have.
-For example, if you have an organizational account, you can only invite people with organizational accounts to join your group.
+- The user you are inviting has the same type of account that you have.
+For example, if you have an organizational account, you can only invite users with organizational accounts to join your group.

-• The profile of the person you are inviting is not set to private.
+- The profile of the user you are inviting is not set to private.
 To invite someone from your organization to the group, their profile must be visible to the organization.
 To invite someone from another organization, their profile must be visible to the public.

 Groups that allow group members to update all items in the group are called shared update groups.

 At this time, shared update groups are intended for updating item details and the contents of maps, apps, and scenes.
-Some updates are reserved for the item owner or administrator (such as moving, sharing, or deleting an item, changing ownership, and updating the item by overwriting or appending to its layers).
-However, members of this group also have elevated privileges, such as the ability to edit the contents of hosted feature layers, alter editor tracking settings, enable or disable attachments, and alter the layer's schema.
+Some updates are reserved for the item owner or administrator (such as moving, sharing, or deleting an item, changing ownership, and updating the item by overwriting it).
+However, members of this group also have elevated privileges, such as the ability to edit the contents of hosted feature layers, append and update a hosted feature layer using the content of a file, alter editor tracking settings, enable or disable attachments, and alter the layer's schema.
 Therefore, proceed with caution when adding members to this type of group.
 Currently, most ArcGIS apps do not support updating items shared with a shared update group.
 To determine whether this capability is supported in a specific ArcGIS app, refer to its product documentation.

 Only the owner (or administrator) of the item can perform the following actions on the item (not all actions apply to all item types): delete, share, move, change owner, change delete protection, publish, register an app, overwrite data in hosted feature layers, and manage tiles in hosted tile layers.